wienans/BitpandaGE-wrapper/README.md

     npm install

 A basic API wrapper for the [Bitpanda Global Exchange REST API](https://developers.bitpanda.com/exchange/).
 Please refer to [their documentation](https://developers.bitpanda.com/exchange/) for all calls explained.
 Check out `example.js` for a list of all possible calls and their parameters.
+I Forked the code from [askmike](https://github.com/askmike/bitstamp)'s Bitstamp API Wrapper and changed it to work with the Bitpanda REST APi.

 <!-- ```javascript
 var Bitpanda = require('bitpanda');